zyga/mounted-fs-memory-checker/README.md

 Memory usage is estimated by summing all the slabs and the number of objects therein (`num_objs * objsize` in slabinfo parlance).

+# Overview

+For an instant "aha" moment please run the `overview.sh` script.

+## Analysis

+It seems that Fedora 24 uses a single CPU decompressor for squashfs while Ubuntu 16.04 and Ubuntu 16.10 use a multi-threaded, per CPU decodeer.
+Due to this, on Fedora, the memory usage is not affected by the number of available CPUs.
+On Ubuntu the situation is more interesting.
+There are dramatic memory differences between a single core and a 4-core system running Ubuntu 16.04.
+Unlike what might be expected a single-CPU system users 17 times more memory for each mounted squashfs file.
+The reason for this not yet clear and more reasearch is ongoing.